LLNL/Silo/docs/Chapter2-Section8.md

 `datatype` | Data type of the values array.
 One of the predefined Silo types.
 `optlist` | Pointer to an option list structure containing additional information to be included in the compound array object written into the Silo file.
 Use NULL is there are no options.

+#### Returned value:
+DBPutCompoundarray returns zero on success and -1 on failure.
 ### `DBInqCompoundarray()` - Inquire Compound Array attributes.

 #### C Signature